jhygithub123/pig-aggressive-behavior-recognition-dataset/README.md

 Email: jihengyi@cau.edu.cn

-If you find this dataset helpful, please quote to our paper.
+If you find this dataset helpful, please cite to our paper.